d3x0r/STFRPhysics/Curvature.md

 The T slider is the twist around 0,1,0 and really shows up mostly as an offset to the whole rotation... although does change the aspect ratio of the circle of same-normal points...

+There are anothet set of sliders that controls the axis of rotation which the graph shows the plot for...

+Added options to `Show Basis Map` which shows the rotation coordinates and the respective frame represented at that point.  `Show Inverse Basis Map` Really unused, but is an interesting direction to look at the rotation basis from.
+All rotation paths are the same lengths.  `Show Unscaled Basis Map` shows just the rotations at x/y/z coordinates directly; the graphs of the normal and linear paths align on one of these maps...

 So what is shown